-Positive first impressions of a prospective home buyer mean so much to the successful sale of your home that making a small effort to ensure a good impression can pay off with big returns.
+Positive first impressions of a prospective Vancouver home buyer means so much to the successful sale of your home that making a small effort to ensure a good impression can pay off with big returns.
 This checklist covers many of the little things that set a good example, from the outside… in.

 1. Keep lawns and hedges neatly trimmed, weed flowerbeds.
 2. Clean out your garage or carport to show off its full size.
 3. Clean the outside windows, repair any broken panes.